Log Management and Analytics

 $log->error('Bar');

-Monolog also provides ‘Preprocessors’ to add some data to the message before it’s logged.
-You have a list of preprocessors that can add specific details about your system like memory usage, processor, server details, etc.
+Monolog also provides Preprocessors to add some data to the message before it’s logged.
+You have a list of preprocessors for adding specific details about your system, like memory usage, processor, server details, etc.

 use Monolog\Logger;